 A person having any grievance concerning grades, competencies, course syllabi, class absences, or other academic matter should refer to the Student Handbook for complete details concerning the proper procedure for resolving the grievance.

 CHANGE OF SCHEDULE

-Students may change their schedules up to the end of drop/add by adding or dropping a course or courses at my.fhu.edu.
-They should consult their advisors, however, before making changes.
+After consulting their advisors, students may change their schedules up to the end of drop/add by adding or dropping a course or courses at my.fhu.edu.

 WITHDRAWAL FROM A COURSE OR FROM THE UNIVERSITY